 Avoid Alcohol and Tobacco Products

 If your patient uses tobacco products, a logical step for the cancer patient is to start tobacco cessation counseling.
-Electronic cigarettes in the U.S. have increased in recent years.
-In 2015, more than 1/4 of students in grades 6 to 12 and more than 1/3 of young adults had tried electronic cigarettes.
-The 2016 U.S. Surgeon General’s Report on electronic cigarette use among three age groups: young adolescents (11-14 years of age), adolescents (15-17 years of age) and young adults (18-25 years of age) is the first federal report to comprehensively address the public health issue of electronic cigarettes.
-See Tobacco 101: A Guide to Working with Nicotine Addicted Patients and Electronic Cigarettes the Past, Present and Future on dentalcare.com for continuing education courses on tobacco cessation programs.
-Some of the more common patient educational websites dental and medical providers use: ADA Oral Health Topics Smoking and Tobacco Cessation, CDC Quitting Smoking, CDC Electronic Cigarettes, Smokefree.gov, and American Cancer Society How to Quit Smoking or Smokeless Tobacco.
+In the U.S., young adults are more likely than adults to use e-cigarettes.
+In 2021 it was reported over 2 million middle (2.8%) and high school (11.3%) students used e-cigarettes.
+In 2019, 4.5% of adults reported using e-cigarettes.
+Currently the highest percentage of e-cigarettes users who have never smoked cigarettes are those aged 18-24 years (56%).
+See Tobacco 101: A Guide to Working with Nicotine Addicted Patients and Tobacco and Nicotine Products: The Times They Are A’Changing on dentalcare.com for continuing education courses on tobacco cessation programs.
+Some of the more common patient educational websites dental and medical providers use: ADA Oral Health Topics Smoking and Tobacco Cessation, CDC Quit Smoking, CDC Electronic Cigarettes, U.S. Department of Health and Human Services/National Institutes of Health/National Cancer Institute Smokefree.gov, and American Cancer Society How to Quit Smoking or Smokeless Tobacco.
 For national websites on alcohol and cancer, NIH and CDC have educational materials on alcohol and cancer.
 There are multiple research studies on esophageal cancer and the combination of alcohol and tobacco use.